 Litigating for Leverage?
 Merger Enforcement in 2013

-The year 2013 was another year of robust merger enforcement at the Department of Justice Antitrust Division and the Federal Trade Commission (FTC).
-The agencies have shown they are quite willing to litigate to obtain their desired enforcement results when, from their perspective, a transaction is likely to substantially lessen competition in violation of Section 7 of the Clayton Act.
-The Antitrust Division, which went five years without litigating a single merger case in the early 2000s, has demonstrated its revitalized enforcement approach by challenging multiple high-profile transactions in 2013.
-The agencies have also continued to challenge non-reportable and consummated transactions, a reminder that all transactions, no matter how small, are subject to the agencies' watchful eyes.
+In their Antitrust Trade and Practice column, Shepard Goldfein and James A. Keyte, partners at Skadden, Arps, Slate, Meagher & Flom, write: The year 2013 was another year of robust merger enforcement at the Department of Justice Antitrust Division and the Federal Trade Commission.
+The agencies have shown they are quite willing to litigate to obtain their desired enforcement results when, from their perspective, a transaction is likely to substantially lessen competition.